What has forgiveness got to do with it???

 "Yes, let him come in.
 Give him a donut."

-Dr. Christianson said, "Okay Steve, I'll let you get Jason's out of
+Dr. Christianson said, "Okay Steve, I'll let you get Jason's out of the way right now.
+Jason, do you want a donut?"

 Not even knowing what was going on, Jason said, "Yes, I'll have a donut."